-- "(2) A notice or an order issued under these rules shall be served in any of the following manner,- - (a) by delivering or tendering it to that person or person's authorised agent in an electronic form provided that there is sufficient evidence of actual delivery of the electronic record to the concerned person; or - (b) by sending it to the person by registered post with acknowledgement due to the address of his place of residence or the last known place or residence or business place; or - (c) if it cannot be served under clause (a) or (b) above, then by affixing it, in the presence of two witnesses, on the outer door or some other conspicuous part of the premises in which that person resides or is known to have last resided, or carried on business or personally works or last worked for gain." - In this matter ASCI has stated that the notices sent to the respondent on his mail id are not bounced back.
+"(2) A notice or an order issued under these rules shall be served in any of the following manner,-

+(a) by delivering or tendering it to that person or person's authorised agent in an electronic form provided that there is sufficient evidence of actual delivery of the electronic record to the concerned person; or

+(b) by sending it to the person by registered post with acknowledgement due to the address of his place of residence or the last known place or residence or business place; or

+(c) if it cannot be served under clause (a) or (b) above, then by affixing it, in the presence of two witnesses, on the outer door or some other conspicuous part of the premises in which that person resides or is known to have last resided, or carried on business or personally works or last worked for gain."

+10. In this matter ASCI has stated that the notices sent to the respondent on his mail id are not bounced back.
 It means they are duly served to him.
 The notice of hearing issued by this Authority on the same mail id also duly served to the respondent which is an admitted fact, Considering these circumstances and facts it can be said there is no substance in the contention of respondent that the present complaint is premature.

-Another ground taken by the respondent that the project in the 12. present case has already been sold out in December, 2022 i.e. prior to issuance of MahaRERA Order No.46/2023 and 46A/2023 and therefore, the said Orders are not applicable to the present complaint.
+11. Another ground taken by the respondent that the project in the present case has already been sold out in December, 2022 i.e. prior to issuance of MahaRERA Order No.46/2023 and 46A/2023 and therefore, the said Orders are not applicable to the present complaint.
 However, there is no any explanation from the respondent as to when the project is completely sold out in December 2022, and what is the necessity and purpose to publish the impugned advertisement of the said project in the year 2024.
 Moreover, the respondent has neither produced the completion certificate/occupation certificate nor uploaded Form 4 in the present matter.
 It can be seen from the MahaRERA record that this respondent has not uploaded the completion/occupancy certificate and form 4.
-The MahaRERA Record also shows that in the inventory uploaded by the respondent shows that 8 flats reserved in Tower A on dated 15.04.2024.
-If any flat is shown to be reserved in a real estate project, it amounts to unsold.
-Therefore, if really the said project was sold out in December, 2022, there was no need to show 8 flats as reserved in the inventory uploaded on the project registered with MahaRERA.
+The MahaRERA Record also shows that in the inventory uploaded by the respondent shows that 5 flats unsold in Tower B on dated 15.04.2024.
+Therefore, if really the said project was sold out in December, 2022, there was no need to show 5 flats as unsold in the inventory uploaded on the project registered with MahaRERA.
 Moreover, sub-rule 3(a) of rule 4 of the Maharashtra Real Estate (Regulation and Development) (Registration of Real Estate Projects, Registration of Real Estate Agents, Rates of Interest and Disclosure on Website) Rules, 2017, inter alia, casts mandatory duty on the Promoters to disclose the number of the apartments sold or allotted to the allottees.
 The disclosure made by the respondent as per MahaRERA record do not show that all the flats are sold in the said project.
 Moreover, since the said project was ongoing at the time of its registration with MahaRERA, the provisions of the RERA Act and Rules made thereunder are binding on the respondent.
 As stated above, in the Disclosure of Sold inventory, dated 15.04.2024 the respondent has not shown that all the flats are sold out.
-On the contrary, he has shown 8 flats as reserved.
+On the contrary, he has shown 5 flats as unsold.
 As such, this ground of the respondent is also not having any substance and therefore, cannot be accepted.